osism/release/notes/3.0.0/NOTES.md

 * Rolling upgrades of Glance enabled by default
 * Traefik is available as a new service on the manager
 * Bootstrap from Nexus was fully automated
-* Various integrations of manager services for Traefik: Nexus, Nexbox, Phpmyadmin, Homer
+* Various integrations of manager services for Traefik: Nexus, Nexbox, Phpmyadmin, Homer, Flower, ARA, Cgit
 * Clamav is available as a new service
 * Dnsdist is available as a new service
 * Cgit is available as a new service
 * FRRouting is availalbe as a new service
 * OpenStack Xena is available and the new default release of OpenStack
 * mod_oauth2 can be used as another plugin in the Keystone image
+* Renovate is now used in most places to keep the versions up to date.
+* Ansible Core 2.12 as well as Ansible Base 5.4.0 is now used for all OSISM Ansible collections
+* Docker 20.10.13 is now used by default
+* An appliance is available for the initial installation of a manager
+* Bifrost can be used for intial provisioning of the Control Plane
+* Ironic can be used for the provisioning of the Data Plane
+* The testbed now works with TLS by default

 ## Removals